 3. A question that many are curious about: Do You Eat Honey From China?

 4. Get tips that would lend you clues on what to expect from reading honey labels: Natural Honey, Pure Honey, Raw Honey ~ Making Sense of Honey Labels.

 5. Trying to make sense out of food labels and figuring which honey to buy?
 How much is truth and how much is pure marketing tactics?
 Read: Did You Know Reading Food Label Can Be So Tricky?

 6. Get these facts straight to be clear about these terms and concepts - pure honey, cream honey versus clear liquid honey, crystallisation of honey, honeycomb, monofloral varietals, darkening of honey, viscous versus runny honey, honey storage, and more in: Frequently Asked Information About Honey.

 7. Honey enthusiasts are streaming in to suggest their method of testing honey purity.
 But do they really work?
 More in: How to Test for Pure Honey.

 8. Where can I find good quality honey?
 More in: Where to Buy Honey.

-9. Which honey is the best?
+9. Which is the best honey to buy?
 Raw, pure, organic, creamed?
 Which Honey is The Best?.